10+ Ways To Celebrate Christmas In Asheville, NC

 Christmas in Asheville, NC: See Holiday Lights

 When it comes to visiting Asheville for the holidays, you can’t leave without experiencing the Winter Lights at The NC Arboretum.
 This magical event features over half a million LED lights and walks you through stunning gardens and unique landscapes.
-This event is great for the entire family – there’s even have a hot cocoa shack.
-Kids can also experience interactive games, a model train exhibit, free crafts, and a nature-themed animatronic children’s program.
-Every dollar goes towards their educational programs to keep the Arboretum up and running.
-A few years ago, Kristina from the Kidding Around team experienced the lights with her family and said it was beyond amazing.
+This event is great for the entire family.
+There’s even have a hot cocoa shack.

-The annual Lake Julian Festival of Lights is a Lake Julian Park and is a quicker drive-through light display that benefits the Buncombe County Special Olympics.
+The annual Lake Julian Festival of Lights is at Lake Julian Park and is a quicker drive-through light display that benefits the Buncombe County Special Olympics.
 Lights include animated and stationary light displays.
-Tickets are $10 – $50 per car/bus.
+Tickets are $15 per standard car/vans; $50 for sprinter vans, trailblazers, and conversion vans; and $100 for buses and motor coaches.
+Walk-through lights are available for one night only on November 30th from 6-8 pm.
+The cost $5/person.
+Address is 406 Overlook Road Ext., Arden, NC 28704.

 Grab A Fresh NC Christmas Tree